-In Year 8 students delve into a study of Medieval Europe, with a focus on social structures.
+In Year 8, students delve into a study of The Vikings with a focus on the power and social structures.
 They understand the influences of this period in history on the world.
-They then move into a study of Feudal Japan, where students compare/contrast the social structures with Medieval Europe.
-There is a focus on the importance of roles in each social structure.
+Then students move into a study of Medieval Europe, where students undertake their own research inquiry identifying important aspects of this feudal society.